Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So I wouldn’t say their response times are lightning quick, and definitely not “live” (with someone sitting on the other side eagerly awaiting questions), but still pretty dang good.
 And I liked their response.

 They clearly put thought into their replies and it was a lot more than a simple one-word answer.
-Again, for the money you’re spending on this course, it’s a really solid resource.
+Again, for the money you’re spending on this course, it’s a solid resource.

 Content Access Period